 Photo: PISCES’ Summer Interns (L-R): Aaron Roth, Jack Andersen and Andrew Hasegawa pose with the focus of their summer work, the Helelani rover.
 Andersen and Hasegawa will continue working on the rover in a the new credit-based internship program during the Fall 2017 semester.

-PISCES and Hawaii Community College have partnered to create a new credit-based internship program to offer college student high-tech learning opportunities while earning classroom credit.
-The collaborative program will provide real-world, hands-on experience in computer programming and robotics projects to develop Hawaii’s skilled labor workforce as jobs increasingly shift toward high-tech industry positions.
+PISCES and Hawaii Community College have partnered to offer a credit-based internship program for college students interested in high-tech learning.
+The program will provide real-world, hands-on experience in computer programming and robotics projects to develop Hawaii’s skilled labor workforce as jobs increasingly shift toward high-tech industry positions.

 “Hawaii Community College believes that preparing our students for the jobs of the 21st century goes beyond our classrooms,” said Hawaii CC Chancellor Rachel Solemsaas.
 “Along with industry partners like PISCES, we can provide academic rigor in internship-based courses and programs.”